apache/flink/docs/content/docs/dev/table/types.md

 ### Legacy casting

 Pre Flink 1.15 casting behaviour can be enabled by setting `table.exec.legacy-cast-behaviour` to `enabled`.
-In Flink 1.15 this flag is enabled by default.
+In Flink 1.15 this flag is disabled by default.

 In particular, this will: